presscustomizr/customizr/readme.md

 * Added : style option in the customizer

 = 3.5.18 June 20th 2017 =
-* Fix: modern : in singulars, no full width featured image if slider on fixes #988
+* Fix: in singulars, no full width featured image if slider on fixes #988
-* Fix: modern - typo producing Class 'CZR__' not found in classical retro compat
+* Fix: typo producing Class 'CZR__' not found in classical retro compat

 = 3.5.17 June 18th 2017 =
 * Fix: fix access to undefined tc_rectangular_size class property fixes #971